CFEL-CMI/cminject/README.md

 # CMInject: A framework for particle injection trajectory simulations

-CMInject is a Python3 framework that can be used to define and run particle trajectory simulations for sample injection.
+CMInject is a Python 3 framework that can be used to define and run particle trajectory simulations for sample injection.
 It can run 1D, 2D and 3D simulations, given that all parts in a simulation setup allow the given dimensionality.
 The minimum required Python version to use it is 3.6.

 It is meant to be used by different groups of people and match different needs, and so it is meant to be both:

 - a library that provides a generic way to define and run whole simulation setups, and
 - a collection of such setups (coming soon).